rjhancock/solaris-vii-games/rules.markdown

 If two players are required to play a play-off match, they may only schedule one additional match that week (either an exhibition or a team match), rather than being able to schedule both types of special matches in a week.

+### Grand Melee

+A grand melee is the biggest type of match on Solaris.
+These are free-for-all death matches between multiple stables.

+A grand melee should be between 3 and 8 stables.
+There is no restriction on having an even number of players.

+Each stable may bring up to 4 ‘Mechs.
+Each stable must be able to field the same number of ‘Mechs as the other.
+The ‘Mechs fielded may be of any weight class.
+There are no tonnage restrictions.

+E.g. a player could bring four light ‘Mechs, whilst one opponent might bring a ‘Mech of each weight class.

 ### Friendly/Exhibition Matches

-Only one exhibition match may be played per week, per player, unless they are without a current ladder position.

 A player may choose to play an exhibition match with any other player on the ladder, no matter their position or seeding.
 The other player must agree to the match.

-An exhibition match is a one-on-one deathmatch, fought until one player’s mech is destroyed, or a player concedes.
+An exhibition match is a one-on-one death match, fought until one player’s `Mech is destroyed, or a player concedes.

 Exhibition matches have no impact on ladder position.

 ### Team Matches

-Only one team match may be played per week unless the players are without a current ladder position.
-This is in addition to any exhibition matches scheduled.

 A team match is played between multiple stables, or between two stables who can field equal numbers of ‘Mechs.
 Teams should have even numbers of ‘Mechs on each side.